SCCapstone/decision_maker/README.md

 1. Login to the AWS Management Console and navigate to the API Gateway service.
 2. Create a new API or make necessary changes to give API access to your lambda functions.
 3. Click on the 'Actions' drop down and then click the deploy option.
-4. Upon deployment, you will be able to view the link to access the api, this can be used within the dart front end code to access the backend.
+4. Upon deployment, you will be able to view the link to access the API, this can be used within the dart front end code to access the backend.
-5. If this is the first deployment, the appropriate AWS Iam roles need to be setup so that the api has authorization to access the lambda function.
+5. If this is the first deployment, the appropriate AWS Iam roles need to be setup so that the API has authorization to access the lambda function.

 ## 4 Code Style Guides:
 * [Dart](https://dart.dev/guides/language/effective-dart/style)